 We are passionate about outdoor learning.
-Pinpoint Adventure provides all the equipment for curriculum enrichment sessions; we hold a huge stock of kit enough for all group sizes, as well as a huge range of kit for the many different activities we offer in conjunction.
+Pinpoint Adventure provides all the equipment for curriculum enrichment sessions; we have a huge variety of different outdoor learning activity equipment - suitable for a wide range of ages.

 How much does curriculum enrichment through outdoor learning cost?

 Session prices are shown below, this is for courses in Northumberland, Cumbria and County Durham within 1 hour 15 minutes travelling time of Hexham, Northumberland.

 We are able to provide curriculum enrichment through outdoor learning at your school or at our own venues.

 We have sessions suitable for primary and secondary schools.
 We are always happy to do a site visit (for free) at your school to discuss ideas and what might be possible.